 https://github.com/railscasts/episode-337/blob/master/blog-after/config/recipes/templates/nginx_unicorn.erb

-upstream unicorn {to
+upstream unicorn {

 From what I can tell, you would need to change it to include the application name.